nxhieu3102/curv/README.md

 ### Big integer implementation
 The library supports a couple of bigint implementations and can easily switch between them.
 You can choose any one which you prefer by specifying a feature:
-* **rust-gmp-kzen**, uses GMP bindings, requires GMP to be installed on a machine.
+* **rust-gmp**, uses GMP bindings, requires GMP to be installed on a machine.
 Used by default.
 * **num-bigint**, Rust's pure implementation of big integer.
 In order to use it, put in Cargo.toml:
   ```toml
   [dependencies.curv-kzen]